2021 Orkney Archaeology Tours Brochure

 10 DIETARY REQUIREMENTS: please inform us of your dietary requirements particularly any food allergies you may have at the time of booking.
 We will notify the lunch venues and hotel of your requirements but please note you must also take care to check with the hotel staff that any menu choices you make are safe for you to eat.

 11 HEALTH AND FITNESS: you must be reasonably fit and healthy to take part in one of our tours, which involve some walking, sometimes over rough terrain, whilst entry to some sites entails crouching or crawling.
+Please refer to the detailed information in our brochure regarding health and fitness requirements.
 If you have any reservations regarding your fitness for a tour, please seek medical advice and consult us in advance.
-Whilst we will make every effort to accommodate you, we can accept no liability for your inability to take full part in the tour.
+You must not travel against the advice of your doctor or other health professional.
+Whilst we will make every effort to accommodate you, we can accept no liability for your inability to take full part in the tour due to health or fitness issues.

 13 PACKAGE TRAVEL AND LINKED TRAVEL REGULATIONS 2018: The combination of travel services offered to you is a package within the meaning of the Package Travel and Linked Travel Arrangements Regulations.
 Therefore, you will benefit from all EU rights applying to packages.
 Orkney Archaeology Tours will be fully responsible for the proper performance of the package as a whole.
 Additionally, as required by law, Orkney Archaeology Tours has protection in place to refund your payments and, where transport is included in the package, to ensure your repatriation in the event that they become insolvent.
 More information on key rights under the Package Travel and Linked Travel Arrangements Regulations 2018 may be found by clicking here.